Amanda Perez

+Early life and education

 Perez, who is of Mexican descent, was raised in Fort Wayne, Indiana.
 She grew up in the Waynedale community of Fort Wayne, where she attended North Side High School.
 She spent her teenage years selling drugs to raise money for her family.
 She also grew up boxing with boys, helping to mold her tough street persona.